-Central Online and Face to Face CPD 2025 to 2026
+Central online and face to face CPD 2026 to 2027

 CPD webinars and face to face sessions delivered by the EMAS advisory teaching team

-EMAS Training Programme 2025 to 2026
+EMAS Training Programme 2026 to 2027

-| Course title and outline | Audience | Venue | Date | ||||
+| Course title and outline | Audience | Venue | Date/Time | Delivered by | ||||

 |

-Bell Foundation: Leading a whole school strategy for EAL (See our Bell Foundation CPD outline for details) Cost £45 per delegate |
+Bell Foundation: Leading a Whole School Strategy for EAL (See our Bell Foundation CPD outline for details) Cost £45 per delegate |

 Senior Leaders, EAL Leads | Microsoft Teams |

-Thursday 11 3:30pm to 5pm |
+Thursday 10 15:30 to 17:00 |

 ||||